-The Gains on REIT TOB Sale Performance

-Fee will arise on the date the acquisition is

-approved at the shareholder meeting, and the

-payment date shall be within one month of the

-acquisition date.
+Current After Amendment

+The Gains on REIT TOB Sale Performance Fee will arise on the date the acquisition is approved at the shareholder meeting, and the payment date shall be within one month of the acquisition date. position as the asset management company of the Investment Corporation after the last day of the tender offer period.
+(However, the payment date for the portion of the Gains on REIT TOB Sale Performance Fee that corresponds to the squeezed-out shares will be at the time of completion of the squeezed-out transaction.)

+out transaction.

-(5) Proposal 5: Appointment of Takafumi Kagiyama as Executive Director
+(5) Proposal 5: Appointment of Mr. Takafumi Kagiyama as Executive Director